 New Mexico is a unique state.
 Full of rich culture and vast, breathtaking scenery, New Mexico is known as the “Land of Enchantment.”
 Much more relaxed than states with large, fast paced cities, New Mexico attracts residents because of its easy-going lifestyle.
-If you are considering a move to New Mexico, let D&D Storage and Moving of Covington, Kentucky tell you a few things about the state to help you finalize your decision.
+If you are considering a move to New Mexico, let D&D Storage and Moving of Cincinnati, Ohio tell you a few things about the state to help you finalize your decision.

 Where to Live

 While all of New Mexico is home to gorgeous scenery and landscapes, it is important that you choose an area to live that meets all of your needs.
 Albuquerque is one of the biggest cities in New Mexico.
 Full of natural amenities, like the Rio Grande river and Sadia Mountains, this city’s downtown area is also thriving with business and activity.
 Las Cruces is the most populated city in the state.
 Home to the state university, 85 parks, and multiple golf courses, Las Cruces is a bustling town.
 Santa Fe is the capital of the state and offers many government related employment opportunities.
 In addition, this town is packed with history and nature.
 Carlsbad is unique in that it sits on both sides of the Pecos River.
 Because the main economic income comes from petroleum production and mining, this city is quite diverse in terms of its residents.
 Hobbs, Portales, Rio Rancho, Farmington, Roswell, and Los Alamos are just a few of the other notable cities to consider for a move.